quickheadlines v0.5.2

 - Health Monitoring: Built-in health monitoring with CPU spike detection and error logging.

-- Lightweight: Single binary deployment with minimal dependencies.
+- Lightweight: Single binary deployment with embedded frontend assets (Svelte 5).

 Screenshots